 Our Climate Smart Initiative includes integrated adaptive management such as wetland restoration at Dotson Family Marsh, wildfire hazard reduction practices, study and monitoring of harmful algae bloom, and expansion of a network of trails for green transportation.

 The District developed a comprehensive strategy to mitigate sea level rise impacting the 55 miles of shorelines that we own and manage in the East San Francisco Bay.
 The effects of levee failure and overtopping of the San Francisco Bay Trail threaten critical infrastructure, homes, and people.
-Adaptive plans include renewable energy projects, partnering with regional agencies and research institutes, developing best practices for grazing and fire hazard management for wildlands.
+Adaptive plans include renewable energy projects, partnering with regional agencies and research institutes, developing best practices for grazing and fire wildfire hazard management for regional parklands.

 Download: Preliminary Study: Effect of Sea Level Rise on the Resources of the Hayward Shoreline [PDF]

 The Park District updated a 2008 carbon sequestration study which found that over 120,000 acres of wetlands, grasslands, and oak woodlands store nearly 300,000 tons of carbon dioxide equivalents, which is similar to taking 60,000 vehicles off of East Bay roads every year.